apache/pulsar/site2/docs/helm-deploy.md

 #### Persistence

-By default, the Pulsar Helm chart creates Volume Claims with the expectation that a dynamic provisioner creates the underlying Persistent Volumes.
+By default, the Pulsar Helm Chart creates Volume Claims with the expectation that a dynamic provisioner creates the underlying Persistent Volumes.

 ```yaml
 volumes: